CVanchieri/CS-ProblemSolvingFrameWork/Computing-Big-O.md

 * Recursive functions are like loops, where the body of the function is the body of the loop.
 * You need to figure out how many times the function will call itself, and that's the Big O that you need to multiply against the Big O of the function body.
+* Keep in mind that recursion comes with an inherent memory cost that loops don't incur, since each recursive call adds an additional execution frame to the stack; in other words, calling a function is not free!

 ## Gotchas